-The platform enables you to reduce quantities and any other numeric properties that you may designate such as weight.
+The platform enables you to reduce quantities and any other quantifiable attribute of an inventory such as weight, etc.

 You then need to customize the Reduce Inventory Data Capture fields so that you can gather the details you need about them.